Georgetown Hoyas Logo

-Georgetown University athletes are distinguished by a modern and concise style, which emphasizes their club affiliation and club colors, making the Georgetown Hoyas logo recognizable and memorable.
+Georgetown University athletes are distinguished by a modern, concise style that emphasizes their club affiliation and club colors, making the Georgetown Hoyas logo recognizable and memorable.

 Georgetown Hoyas: Brand overview